sirius-valley/twitter-frontend-challenge/README.md

 **Why is it important?** In order to reduce the duplicated lines, we need to know when and how to reduce them.

+### DRY, part two

+The "user" object is used in many places, like Header, CommentPage, etc.

+In all these places, we fetch the user from the Backend with service.me().

+Change this for the user to be fetched once (for example, in the login) and then save it to be used globally.

+### Caching makes your life (and the users') simpler

+You may have noticed we do a lot of requests.
+Every time you go to a page, we request the data again from the BE.

+This can be solved, like in the previous step (**DRY, part two**) by saving the data globally with redux.

+But there is a much simpler way, called **caching**.

+By caching, the data you get from the Backend is saved so when you request it again it is automatically returned from the cache.

+Investigate about caching with [React query](https://tanstack.com/query) and implement it in all routes inside the httpRequestService.

+**Why is it important?** By caching the data, you not only save money by reducing the amounts of requests you do to the backend but also create a much more seamless experience for the user, as he only has to wait for the data to be fetched once

+**S(e)irius tip** Don't forget to investigate about [Mutations](https://tanstack.com/query/latest/docs/framework/react/guides/mutations) and [Query invalidations](https://tanstack.com/query/latest/docs/framework/react/guides/query-invalidation)

 ### Bug Hunting time